mdadil2003/Personal-Expense-Tracker/README.md

+#  Project: Personal Expense Tracker

+### Description:
+    A Python-based desktop application for managing personal expenses.
+    The app allows users to add, view, filter, and delete transactions.
+    It also generates monthly reports and visual charts using SQLite for data storage and Matplotlib for visualization.

-# Personal-Expense-Tracker
+# Technologies Used:
-SmartExpense is a Python-based (or web-based) personal finance tracker that helps users record, analyze, and visualize their daily expenses.
-It allows you to add, edit, delete, and categorize expenses, and displays charts showing where your money goes each month.
+    - Python 3
+    - Tkinter (GUI)
+    - Tkcalendar (Date picker)
+    - SQLite3 (Database)

-- Core Features
+    - Matplotlib (Charts)

+# Main Features:
-1. Add daily expenses with category (Food, Travel, Bills, etc.)
+    - Add new transactions with category and description
-2. Edit or delete existing records
-3. Display total monthly spending
-4. View summary by category (pie chart / bar graph)
-5. Save data to SQLite database
-8. Simple GUI (Tkinter)
+    - Filter transactions by month and year
+    - View all records in a TreeView table
+    - Generate detailed monthly reports
+    - Visualize spending with pie, bar, and line charts
+    - Delete selected transactions

+# This file contains:
+    - ExpenseTracker (database operations)
+    - ExpenseTrackerGUI (Tkinter interface)
+    - main() entry point